China fines Japanese auto parts makers record $201 million for price-fixing

 Fines for the Japanese firms ranged from 4 to 8 percent of sales, the NDRC said, although it was not immediately clear whether that amount included sales of the investigated products or total China sales for a specific period.

-Hitachi Automotive, a subsidiary of Hitachi Ltd, along with bearings maker Nachi-Fujikoshi Corp were found to have engaged in anti-competitive behavior but were not fined since they were the first to provide evidence to the regulator, the NDRC said.
+Hitachi Automotive, a subsidiary of Hitachi Ltd (6501.T), along with bearings maker Nachi-Fujikoshi Corp (6474.T) were found to have engaged in anti-competitive behaviour but were not fined since they were the first to provide evidence to the regulator, the NDRC said.

 All 12 companies also vowed to take corrective measures to change sales practices that violated the law, the regulator added.